CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/(non-course)/guest/paolo-ricciuti/+page.md

   - https://www.sveltelab.dev/
 ---

-# Paolo Ricciuti
+## About

-Loves to write Svelte with TypeScript and plain CSS- also writes in German and English.
+Loves to write Svelte with TypeScript and plain CSS also writes in German and English.